Techtonica/curriculum/databases/relational-databases.md

 ### Independent Practice

-**(IMP: While working on the following activities you can refer back to the prerequisites at any point of time for better understanding.)**
+**(IMPORTANT: While working on the following activities you can refer back to the prerequisites at any point of time for better understanding.)**

 **Activity #1**